Initial version October, 1981

 Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.

 Approval from the Institutional Review Board (IRB) is required for clinical research.
 Clinical trials should be registered with a primary national clinical trial registration site, such as the registry sponsored by the United States National Library of Medicine (https://clinicaltrials.gov), or the Korea Clinical Research Information Service (CRS), available from http://cris.nih.go.kr or other sites accredited by the World Health Organization (WHO) or the International Committee of Medical Journal Editors and the registration number should be cited in the Abstract.
+Informed consent must be obtained from the person involved prior to submission and its obtainment must be stated in the materials and methods of the manuscript.

 Regarding policies on research and publication ethics that are not stated in these instructions, the guidelines of the Committee on Publication Ethics (COPE) available from https://www.publicationethics.org/ can be applied.